-Read about our 2013 review of how non-financial counterparties (NFCs), which are a part of a group with entities that are financial counterparties (FCs), are calculating the clearing threshold and complying with EMIR.
+Read our 2013 review of how non-financial counterparties (NFCs), which are a part of a group with entities that are financial counterparties (FCs), are calculating the clearing threshold and complying with European Market Infrastructure Regulation (EMIR).

 Our review 2013